 3. Charge more for your products or services.

-Jay Abrahams has some core principles for growing your sales that are all based around thinking and acting differently.
-They are:
+Jay Abrahams has some core principles for growing your sales that are all based on thinking and acting differently.

 - Look for ways to solve your prospect’s problem differently from your competitors.